maximilianweinhold/maximilianweinhold.github.io/index.md

 ![A younger image of me, with all my teeth](https://user-images.githubusercontent.com/95586072/162780826-d2a7922b-0d67-4a65-b1bd-4ac61a66c8a0.jpg)

 ## Publications
-• **Weinhold, M.**, A Decentralized More-than-Human World, or, How Can Slime Molds Build Social Movements or 'In pursuit of decentralization: theoretical, biological, and more-than-human considerations for institutional design'.
+• Weinhold, M., A Decentralized More-than-Human World, or, How Can Slime Molds Build Social Movements or 'In pursuit of decentralization: theoretical, biological, and more-than-human considerations for institutional design'.
 Hosted at [Preprints.org](https://www.preprints.org/manuscript/202409.2239/v1)

-• Millwater, M., Bragg, C., Bishop, D., Adeck, A., Karutury, RC., **Weinhold, M.**, Rao P., Zhang, R., Sheikhbahaei, S..
+• Millwater, M., Bragg, C., Bishop, D., Adeck, A., Karutury, RC., Weinhold, M., Rao P., Zhang, R., Sheikhbahaei, S..
 "Iron dysregulation in mice engineered with a mutation associated with stuttering."
 [BioRxiv.org](https://doi.org/10.1101/2025.07.30.667752) 2025

-• Millwater, M., **Weinholdm M.**, Bragg, C., Kaur, H., Zhang, R., Sheikhbahaei, S..
+• Millwater, M., Weinholdm M., Bragg, C., Kaur, H., Zhang, R., Sheikhbahaei, S..
 "Iron dysregulation in mice engineered with a mutation associated with stuttering."
 [BioRxiv.org](https://doi.org/10.1101/2025.08.08.669441) 2025

-•	**Weinhold, M.**, Kaur, H., SheikhBahaei, S. "Voluntary motor defects in Mice with human GNPTAB stuttering mutations: Hyperactivity, Initiations, and Interruptions."
+•	Weinhold, M., Kaur, H., SheikhBahaei, S. "Voluntary motor defects in Mice with human GNPTAB stuttering mutations: Hyperactivity, Initiations, and Interruptions."
 Society for Neuroscience, Nov.
 2022.

-•	Bishop, M., **Weinhold, M.**, Turk, A., Adeck, A., SheikhBahaei, S. “An open source tool for automated analysis of breathing behaviors in common marmosets and rodents.” eLife, Jan.
+•	Bishop, M., Weinhold, M., Turk, A., Adeck, A., SheikhBahaei, S. “An open source tool for automated analysis of breathing behaviors in common marmosets and rodents.” eLife, Jan.
 2022.
 Doi: [10.7554/eLife.71647](https://elifesciences.org/articles/71647)

-•	**Weinhold, M**.
-“Don’t Ban Plastic — Rethink How It’s Designed and Make It Part of Our Ecosystem.”
+•	Weinhold, M. “Don’t Ban Plastic — Rethink How It’s Designed and Make It Part of Our Ecosystem.”
 Plastics Today, Feb.
 2023.
 [Article](https://www.plasticstoday.com/materials/dont-ban-plastic-%C2%A0rethink-how-its-designed-and-make-it-part-our-ecosystem)

-•	**Weinhold, M.**, Levine, J. “Increased concentrations of Lunar dust associated with a denser Lunar atmosphere resulting from heightened human presence and activity on the Moon.”
+•	Weinhold, M., Levine, J. “Increased concentrations of Lunar dust associated with a denser Lunar atmosphere resulting from heightened human presence and activity on the Moon.”
 NASA Lunar and Planetary Institute, Feb.
 2020: [Abstract](https://www.hou.usra.edu/meetings/lunardust2020/pdf/5001.pdf)

 ## Research Interests